schizo-ri/dyn_dns_update_for_godaddy_domain/README.md

   - I forgot now but there are more things to do

 Just edit script to include your username, password and domain.

+If you're using systemd you can use service and timer for regular update.
+Or just add script to cron.